-An abbreviated summary of the analytical results from the Phase A solid media sampling is provided below.
-For a more detailed discussion, please refer to Phase A Investigation Report (Barr, 2018).
-Tables 5a to 5c provide a summary of exceedances of the above-referenced criteria.
+Tables 5a to 5c provide a summary of exceedances of the above-referenced criteria and all data is included in Appendix E. An abbreviated summary of the analytical results from the Phase A solid media sampling is provided below.
+For a more detailed discussion, please refer to the Phase A Investigation Report (Barr, 2018).

 MSW/CD – Concentrations of metals, semi-volatile organic compounds (SVOCs), volatile organic compounds (VOCs), PCBs, and total petroleum hydrocarbons (TPHs) that exceeded the comparison criteria listed above were detected in samples of MSW/CD throughout the Landfill and Dump.